-l.
-Reporting Violent Incidents
+1. Reporting Violent Incidents

 - 1. All staff are required to report to the Principal any incident of violence.
 Incidents include threats as well as physical acts of violence. - 2.
 Incidents must be documented.
 Staff must complete a Violence Incident Report Form and submit the form to the District Health and Safety Committee. - 3.
-If there is an injury or any medical treatment is contemplated then the employer must complete a WCB Form 7.
+If there is an injury, or any medical treatment is contemplated, then the Employer must complete a WCB Form 7.